JWYSS2/UnFairMistakes/README.md

 The code used to run the experiments

+- **classification.py** This contains the functions used to run the experiments.
+The function exists in three versions, once for Native Language, One for Gender, One for Age.
+We put the version for Gender here.

-- **classification.py** This contains the functions used to run the experiments as well as the function used to run the linear regression analysis.
+- **linear_regression.py** This file contains the functions used to run the linear regression analysis.

-- **probability_analysis.py** This is the functions used to
+- **probability_analysis.py** This is the functions used to calculate the different statistical analysis.

 The code used for additional analysis